Caske2000/Armor-Plus/README.md

 Since this mod is based on the 'Minecraft Forge API' it's very simple to install.

-Step 1) Download [Forge](http://files.minecraftforge.net/) for Minecraft (I recommend to download the "Recommended" version) and install it.
+Step 1) Download [Forge](http://files.minecraftforge.net/) for Minecraft version 1.10 (I recommend to download the "Recommended" version) and install it.
 If you encounter a problem whilst trying to install Forge, just consult Google or YouTube, it has all of your answers ;)

 Step 2) Download the latest version of Commutable Armor (see Links: CurseForge)